Ivey L. Brown, Jr.

 Mr. Brown is very active in his community.
 He is a member of Omega Psi Phi Fraternity, Inc., a founding board member of Winston-Salem’s Camel City Jazz Orchestra and the Twin City High School (a charter school planned for the Triad).
 He has volunteered with the Big Brothers Big Sisters Senior Academy as a mentor, and he currently serves as a mentor to undergraduate students through the WSSU Elite Lawyers in Training Program.
 Within the legal community, Mr. Brown volunteers his legal services as a member of the North Carolina, Winston-Salem and 21st Judicial District Bars and he was admitted to practice before the United States Supreme Court in 2013.
 Mr. Brown’s involvement and accomplishments in the community has earned him several awards, including The Business Journal 40 Leaders under Forty (2013), Young Dreamers’ Award (2014), WSSU 40 under 40 (2015), and ECU 40 under 40 (2018).

 As he greatly values education, Mr. Brown earned an Associate’s degree in English from Craven Community College, an undergraduate degree in English and Communications from East Carolina University 2003, a law degree from the University of North Carolina at Chapel Hill 2006, and his MBA from WSSU.
-He is currently conducting research to finish his doctorate in educational leadership from the University of Nebraska.
+In December of 2018, he completed his doctorate in education from the University of Nebraska-Lincoln.

 - Juris Doctor, 2006, UNC Chapel Hill